 The following pillar document outlines the defining principles and background for our approach to Classical Education.

-1. Students are grounded in the fundamental subjects of literature, history, mathematics, science,
+1. Students are grounded in fundamental subjects of literature, history, mathematics, science,

-learning the content of a wide range of subjects, students develop the ability to analyze, reason, and express themselves.
+learning the content of a wide range of subjects, students develop the ability to analyze, reason,

-5. There is an emphasis on learning through reading, writing and spoken language.
+curriculum, with an emphasis on learning through reading, writing and spoken language.

 4. A variety of thoughtful, engaging teaching methods promote a student’s active role in learning.